It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 In looking back at our investigations into the mishandling or removal of classified information, we cannot find a case that would support bringing criminal charges on these facts.

-All the cases prosecuted involved some combination of clearly intentional and willful mishandling of classified information or vast quantities of information exposed In such a way as to support an inference of intentional misconduct or indications of disloyalty to the United States or efforts to obstruct justice.
+All the cases prosecuted involved some combination of clearly intentional and willful mishandling of classified information or vast quantities of information exposed in such a way as to support an inference of intentional misconduct or indications of disloyalty to the United States or efforts to obstruct justice.

 We do not see those things here.

-So is that equal justice under the law, Professor?
+All right, so is that equal justice under the law, Professor?

 No, because we don't see any indication of disloyalty to the United States.

-You know, they use the term espionage act.
+You know, they use the term Espionage Act.

 That should be struck from this trial.

-There's no allegation of here.
+There's no allegation of any here.

-And the issue of willfulness, of course, we know that Hillary Clinton, who I know is a friend of mine, and I supported.
+And the issue of willfulness, of course we know that Hillary Clinton, who I know is a friend of mine and I support it, of course the destruction was willful.

 Her claim, of course, is that there was no classified information there.